ndfinelli/text_similarity/README.md

 # Installation and Running Steps
 This section of the document will walk you through installing and running the project.
-Before doing anything else, you should clone this repository and then navigate to the correct directory.
+Before doing anything else, you should clone this repository and then navigate to the correct directory where this repository was cloned.

 ## 1. Python Environment
   This section of the document is unnecessary if you want to run the Docker Container and don't want to use the testing capabilities of this repository.